MediaMath/lambda-cron/README.md

 ## LambdaCron CLI

-**LambdaCron** provide a CLI tool that allow to manage you cron tasks from you localhost, without needing to access to AWS console.
+**LambdaCron** providfe a CLI tool that allow to manage you cron tasks from you localhost, without needing to access to AWS console.

 Also it allows to run multiple environments with different settings.
 As many environments